3 retirement income options to be aware of

 1. The Government Age Pension

 The Government Age Pension is a key pillar of Australia's retirement income system.
 For many retirees, it provides an income foundation that works alongside their super savings.
-Eligibility depends on several factors, including a means test of your assets and income.
+Eligibility depends on several factors, including age and a means test of your assets and income.

 READ MORE: AM I ELIGIBLE FOR THE GOVERNMENT AGE PENSION